shashankpanthri/Face-Detection/Haar cascades/README.md

 - Positive images – These images contain the images which we want our classifier to identify.
 - Negative Images – Images of everything else, which do not contain the object we want to detect

+More detailed explanation about model and its arguments is in the notebook.

 For more in-depth explanation : https://opencv-python-tutroals.readthedocs.io/en/latest/py_tutorials/py_objdetect/py_face_detection/py_face_detection.html